Eike-Henner Kluge

-Eike-Henner Kluge FRSC is the first expert witness in medical ethics recognized by Canadian courts.
+Eike-Henner Kluge FRSC is the first medical ethics expert witness recognized by Canadian courts.
 Dr. Kluge has acted as an expert witness in Alberta, British Columbia, and Ontario.
 He is known for his work on contentious medical ethics issue such as abortion and the ethics of deliberate death in addition to privacy and medical informatics.
 He established and was the first director of the Canadian Medical Association Department of Ethics and Legal Affairs.
 Dr. Kluge is the author of the International Medical Informatics Association's code of ethics and their ethics handbook.
 Additionally, he is a fellow in the Royal Society of Canada.
+In 2022 he acted as an ethics consultant to the British Columbia Ministry of Mental Health and Addiction, and wrote a report Ethics Framework for the Opioid Overdose Crisis Response advising them that it would be ethically appropriate to implement a program that would enable addicted persons to access pharmaceuticals in place of toxic street drugs.

 Abortion

 While the director of the Canadian Medical Association ethics and legal affairs, Dr. Kluge in 1991 drafted an analysis for a Senate committee about Bill C-43, which would sentence doctors to two years in jail for performing abortions where a woman's health is not at risk.
 Kluge viewed that the bill was flawed ethically.
 His presentation may have swayed two votes to change resulting in an unprecedented tied vote in January 1991 which resulted in the Senate not passing the Bill C-43.